andre-sm/nodejs-websocket-battleship/README.md

 - By default WebSocket client tries to connect to the 3000 port
 - Each player can create several game rooms. but when the game starts, all rooms created by players are deleted
 - When the player shoots at a cell that already consists of a damaged or killed ship, the player has one more try.
 But if the shoot was made into an already missed cell, the turn of the shoot passes to the opponent
+- Password verification has been implemented.
+So when the player is already logged in and tries to log into a second tab with the same name but the wrong password, an error occurs.
+If the password in the second tab is correct, the first connection will be terminated